scoverage/scoverage-maven-plugin/README.md

 ### Prerequisites / limitations

-- The plugin is compatible with two Maven Scala compiler plugins:
+- The plugin is compatible with [Scala Maven Plugin](http://davidb.github.io/scala-maven-plugin/)

-    - [Scala Maven Plugin](http://davidb.github.io/scala-maven-plugin/) - version `3.0.0` or later required, [addScalacArgs](http://davidb.github.io/scala-maven-plugin/compile-mojo.html#addScalacArgs) and [analysisCacheFile](http://davidb.github.io/scala-maven-plugin/compile-mojo.html#analysisCacheFile) configuration parameters cannot be set directly, use project properties `addScalacArgs` and `analysisCacheFile` instead.
+  - version `3.0.0` or later required

-    - [SBT Compiler Maven Plugin](https://github.com/sbt-compiler-maven-plugin/sbt-compiler-maven-plugin/) - version `1.0.0-beta5` or later required.
-Currently it works only with Scoverage Maven Plugin `1.4.11` or earlier.
+  - [addScalacArgs](http://davidb.github.io/scala-maven-plugin/compile-mojo.html#addScalacArgs) and [analysisCacheFile](http://davidb.github.io/scala-maven-plugin/compile-mojo.html#analysisCacheFile) configuration parameters cannot be set directly, use project properties `addScalacArgs` and `analysisCacheFile` instead.
 - Starting with version `2.0.0` the plugin supports Scala `2.12.8+`, `2.13.0+` and `3.2.0+`.
-For Scala `2.10` and `2.11` support please use version `1.4.11`.
+For Scala `2.12.7` and lower please use version `1.4.11` of the plugin.
 - The plugin is not thread-safe, so it should not be used in multi-threaded builds.